Grégoire Saucy: 2017

 Saucy's first year in Formula Renault was in 2017 when he raced for AVF by Adrián Vallés.
+He only competed in the first four rounds, and had a best finish of 12th in the championship.

 2019

-Saucy raced in the final two rounds in the 2019 Formula Renault Eurocup season for R-ace GP where he finished 5th in his first race and 12th in the next 3.
+Saucy returned to Formula Renault Eurocup in 2019 for the final two rounds with R-ace GP.
+Competing as a guest driver, Saucy would finish fifth in his first race, and proceed to finish 12th in the remaining three races.

 2020

-In 2020 Saucy raced for ART Grand Prix alongside Paul Aron and Victor Martins, where he came seventh in the standings, having finished on the podium on two occasions.
+In 2020, Saucy raced for ART Grand Prix alongside Paul Aron and Victor Martins.
+He secured his first podium at the Nürburgring where he came in third place, and finished third again in Spa-Francorchamps.
+With his two podiums, Saucy came seventh in the standings.

+Toyota Racing Series

+At the beginning of 2020, Saucy signed up to drive in the Toyota Racing Series with Giles Motorsport.
+Securing two second places in the campaign, he placed sixth in the standings.

 Formula Regional European Championship

 For 2021, Saucy remained with ART Grand Prix competing in the Formula Regional European Championship by Alpine, the merger of the Formula Renault Eurocup and the Formula Regional European Championship.
-His teammates are Gabriele Minì and Thomas ten Brinke.
+His teammates were Gabriele Minì and Thomas ten Brinke.
 He started the season off in a dominant fashion, winning the second race of the season at Imola and following that up with two victories in Barcelona.
 After a point-less round in Monaco and a disqualification from the lead in France, courtesy of a part having been reassembled in the wrong direction following post-race scrutineering, he returned to winning ways in the second race at Paul Ricard.
-The Swiss driver dominated the next weekend at the Zandvoort Circuit with two pole positions and two race wins.
+The Swiss driver dominated the next weekend at the Circuit Zandvoort with two pole positions and two race wins.
 Saucy started the first race at Spa-Francorchamps in 24th courtesy of a mixed-up qualifying session, but he was able to fight back to eighth by the checkered flag.
 He started the second race from pole and achieved his seventh victory of the season.
 In the seventh round of the campaign Saucy once again scored a race win, this time inheriting the top step of the podium after a penalty was handed to initial winner Franco Colapinto for track limit breaches.
 Saucy scored his first podium that was not a win in the next round, coming third in race 2 in Valencia, and went into the penultimate round with a 78-point gap on his closest rival Hadrien David.
 He then finished the first race at Mugello in fifth place, and with his French adversary ending up 23rd, Saucy was crowned champion with three races left to go.
 Saucy ended the season with a total of eight victories, eight podiums, 277 points and ten podiums, meaning that he stood on the podium after precisely half of all races.